 In some cases, attendees might be able to transfer their registration to a different Virtual Personal Outcome Measures® Workshop:

-- No transfers are permitted, if requested less than 8 weeks before the start date of the workshop that you are currently registered to attend.
+- If a transfer is requested less than 6 weeks before the start date of the workshop:

 - Virtual Personal Outcome Measures® Workshops require 10 or more participants.